-9 TDBC Corporate Aim (TDBC) CORPORATE (STRATEGIC) RISK RE TDBC'S VISION AND AIMS FOR A "QUALITY PLACE" RISK - Failure to deliver the ambitions or realise the outcomes & benefits as defined in the Taunton Growth Prospectus and Taunton Rethink.
-KEY EFFECTS - Taunton's key economic challenges may not be addressed, thus having a detrimental impact on the local economy and quality of life, ie: • transport & infrastructure needs not met - traffic worsens, inability to attract inward business investment • long-term increased flood risk (climate change) is not mitigated - no additional protection offered to existing development, future planned growth is prevented • Taunton town centre regeneration does not happen and the town centre stagnates • Taunton's full economic potential is not realised and opportunities for economic growth are not exploited (eg Hinkley Point) • Housing growth (as per proposals in the Development Plan) is not delivered, and/or unplanned development occurs • Employment land (as per proposals in the Development Plan) is not delivered, or fails to provide the optimum mix of uses to attract the targeted growth clusters • opportunity cost in terms of New Homes Bonus and Business Rates • Poor reputation for Taunton and TDBC Brendan Cleere 3 4 12 10 WSC Corporate Aim (WSC) RISK 1 - that the development could have an adverse impact on the local environment, tourism, accommodation and highways.
+9 Corporate Aim (TDBC) CORPORATE (STRATEGIC) RISK RE TDBC'S VISION AND AIMS FOR A "QUALITY PLACE" (Quality sustainable growth & development.
+A vibrant economic environment, A vibrant social, cultural and leisure environment) If the Growth Programme is not successful in the delivery of its projects (quality and timescale) RISK - Failure to deliver the ambitions or realise the outcomes & benefits as defined in the "Growing our Garden Town" document KEY EFFECTS - Taunton's key economic challenges may not be addressed, thus having a detrimental impact on the local economy and quality of life, ie: • transport & infrastructure needs not met - traffic worsens, inability to attract inward business investment • long-term increased flood risk (climate change) is not mitigated - no additional protection offered to existing development, future planned growth is prevented • Taunton town centre regeneration does not happen and the town centre stagnates Taunton's full economic potential is not realised and opportunities for economic growth are not exploited (eg Hinkley Point) • Housing growth (as per proposals in the Development Plan) is not delivered, and/or unplanned development toccurs • Employment land (as per proposals in the Development Plan) is not delivered, or fails to provide the optimum mix of uses to attract the targeted growth clusters • opportunity cost in terms of New Homes Bonus and Business Rates • Poor reputation for Taunton and TDBC Brendan Cleere 3 4 12 10 wsc Corporate Aim (WSC) HINKLEY POINT C RISK 1 - that the development could have an adverse impact on the local environment, tourism, accommodation and highways.
 RISK 2 - failure to realise the Economic & Social opportunities which the development could bring KEY EFFECTS - • increase in housing demand & lack of affordable housing leading to homelessness increases and the council is unable to discharge its homelessness obligations; • increased congestion (impacting on Growth & Regeneration goals / inward investment) • Local businesses are not able to win contracts to participate in the project • Local people aren't trained and are unable to gain employment on the project Andrew Goodchild 3 4 12